TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

 # Summary

 One takeaway here is that GPUs are fast, which, sure.
-A slightly more accurate take is that GPUs can be *extremely* fast, but achieving that takes some care.
+A slightly more interesting take is that GPUs *can* be *extremely* fast, but achieving that takes some care.

+In this workload my [custom pipeline][zarr-shards] achieved high throughput by

+1. Being *very* careful with memory allocations and data movement.
+2. Using pinned host memory to speed up the one host to device transfer per shard
+3. Use nvcomp and Zarr shards to parallelize decoding many chunks on the GPU
+4. Use CUDA streams to express our workloads' shard-level parallelism, so that we can overlap host I/O, host-to-device copies, kernel launches and kernel execution.

-I'm hopeful that we can optimize the codec pipeline and memory handling in zarr-python to close the gap between what it provides (3.4s) and my custom, hand-optimized implementation (0.5s).
+I'm hopeful that we can optimize the codec pipeline and memory handling in zarr-python to close the gap between what it provides and my custom, hand-optimized implementation (0.5s).
 But doing that in a general purpose library will require even more thought and care than my hacky implementation.

 If you've made it this far, congrats.
-Reach out if you have any feedback, either <a href="mailto:tom.w.augspurger@gmail.com">directly</a> or on the [Zarr discussions][discussions] board.
+Reach out if you have any feedback, either
+<a href="mailto:tom.w.augspurger@gmail.com">directly</a> or on the [Zarr
+discussions][discussions] board.

 [shard spec]: https://zarr-specs.readthedocs.io/en/latest/v3/codecs/sharding-indexed/index.html
 [nvCOMP]: https://docs.nvidia.com/cuda/nvcomp/index.html